 What a simple way to strengthen cellular immunity and eliminate pathogens that could cause tumors.

-In these past years, since making this one simple change I sleep better, I lost 25 lbs and kept it off, because I eat better (Paleo), and I've gotten off medication for Type II diabetes.
+In these past years, since making this one simple change I sleep better, I lost 25 lbs and kept it off, because I eat more cleanly, and I've gotten off medication for Type II diabetes.

 Beach walking for me is a combination of fitness programming, discharging toxic ions and thoughts from my being, allowing my subconscious to solve any vexing investment decisions, and mindful prayers of gratitude.